Last Updated on

 6. Connect with your children on the ride home from school by asking them what happened during their day that they are grateful for.
 Discover four additional ways to ensure a happy afterschool routine.

-9. Give your time by helping others, which will teach your children to recognize the positive aspects of their own lives.
-Participate in the Create to Donate campaign or work on a WeeWork for Good kit.
+9. Give your time by helping others and volunteering as a family, which will teach your children to recognize and be grateful for the positive aspects of their own lives.
+Learn how to choose the best volunteer activities for your family.

 How will you celebrate World Gratitude Day?